The Political Settlements Research Programme is run by a consortium of organisations.

 Global Justice Academy

 The Global Justice Academy (GJA) is an interdisciplinary network focused on bringing together staff, students and practitioners who address global justice issues in their work.
 GJA is an intellectual meeting place for discussion of novel ideas regarding a more just world, and a forum for dialogue with practitioners engaged in justice issues locally and globally.
 GJA’s work is currently organised around four large themes: (1) Theorising Global Justice; (2) Social Justice and Citizenship, (3) Gender Justice, (4) Conflict and Peace, (5) Global Justice across Borders.
 It seeks to build on, consolidate and expand the work of existing centres and collaborations at the University of Edinburgh.
+The GJA receives co-funding through the FCDO-led Covid Collective.

 Institute for Security Studies